The Origin of Wine Additives

 Rubired was the result.
 The goal of cultivating Rubired was to produce fortified wine with high yields in hot areas, yet there was something distinctive about this grape.
 Rubired has colored flesh, unlike other red grapes, which have transparent flesh and the wine obtains its color from the skins.
 Rubired is an essential ingredient in the mega purple dye that may be added to wine.

-Wine additives are now widely used in the winemaking industry.
+Wine additives are widely used in the winemaking industry.
 There’s also a discussion among winemakers over whether color additives are a sign of scientific advancement and should be welcomed into the winemaking process.
-Or are they just shortcuts that result in the production of inferior wine?
-However, most red wines are free of coloring and the answer to this question depends on the type of red wine you consume.
+Or are they just shortcuts to improve poor quality wine?
+While there are some wines with food coloring, it should be noted that most wines are free from dyes.
+And these additives are usually only found in the cheapest wines on the market.
 Dye is rarely seen in expensive, high-quality wines.
-However, cheap wines may include the additional pigment called Mega Purple, which can cause your teeth to turn purple.

 4100B.C: Wine additives were invented not long after the invention of winemaking.
-Persians began using pine resin to protect their wine from rotting in 4100 B.C.
+Persians began using pine resin to protect their wine from spoiling in 4100 B.C.

 1992: Mega Purple was introduced as a natural coloring additive to wine by a subsidiary of the multinational Constellation Wines.